telerik/document-processing-docs/libraries/radwordsprocessing/model/headers-footers.md

 Information on the types of watermarks and their use is available in the [Watermark]({%slug radwordsprocessing-concepts-watermark%}) help article.

+### Adding Fields to Header/Footer

+You can add PAGE, DATE or other fields to the headers and footers of a document.
+For more information on how to do that, check the [Fields]({%slug radwordsprocessing-concepts-fields%}) help topic.

 ## See Also